cleaning a brick chimney

 Strong winds and storms can have a devastating impact on your chimney.
 High winds can loosen chimney caps, break off bricks, and even cause structural shifts, leaving the chimney vulnerable to further weather-related wear and tear.
 In severe cases, hurricanes or tornadoes can completely topple an unmaintained chimney, creating a significant safety risk for your home and family.

 Storm debris can also clog the chimney flue, preventing proper ventilation and increasing the risk of carbon monoxide buildup inside your home.
-After a storm, it’s wise to inspect your chimney for missing bricks, shifted masonry, or any structural damage that could lead to bigger issues down the line.
+After a storm, it’s wise to inspect your chimney for missing bricks, shifted masonry, or any structural damage that could lead to bigger roof leak repair around chimney issues down the line.

 Preventing Wind Damage to Your Chimney